This topic addresses questions on what the portal is about and who it is designed for. It includes commonly asked questions on navigating the portal.

 My Profile and My ePortfolio enable you to update, track and consolidate your personal information such as abilities, skills, knowledge, qualities, talents, and achievements in school and beyond school.
-The information stored in My Profile and My ePortfolio will remain within the portal as you move on to secondary school.
+The information stored in My Profile and My ePortfolio will remain within the portal as you move on to Secondary school.
 You can also download or print out your information.

 You can play Career Quest to learn more about different industries, job roles and work values through exploring a virtual world.
-You can also test your strengths and skills with the mini games in Career Quest.
+You can also test your strengths and skills with the mini games in the Career Quest.